kashmirtheone/go-kinesis/README.md

 }
 ```

-> __Warning__: It's not recoment to publish in batch, some records can fail to be published.
+> __Warning__: It's not recommended to publish in batch, some records can fail to be published.
 > At the moment it's not being handler correctly.

 ### Tools